 - You can use a stone or piece of ceramic to keep the veg submerged.
 Place the sealed jars on a plate to catch any overflow.
 Keep them at room temperature, out of direct sunlight.
 For the first few days, open the jars daily and press down the contents, to release the bubbles formed by the sauerkraut.

-- Then repeat this process every few days for 1-2 weeks (usually about 1 week will do) until it is fermented to your taste.
+- Then repeat this compressing process every few days for 1-2 weeks (usually about 1 week will do) tasting each time you open the jar, continue until it is fermented to your taste.

 - Then store the jars in the fridge for 2-3 months.